zikrikn/fullstack-track-final-project/back-end/readme.md

 4. Start MongoDB: Start the MongoDB server on your local machine.
 Depending on your installation method, this may involve running a command like `mongod` or starting the MongoDB service.

+5. Run the `mongodb-query.js` script to populate your database with the sample data.
+This script will create a new database called `tokoplay` and populate it with the sample data from the `mongodb-query.json` file.
+You can run using mongoshell or MongoDB Compass.

-5. Connect to MongoDB: In your Express.js application, ensure that you have set up the connection to the local MongoDB database.
-Typically, this is done in the `app.js` or `index.js` file.
-Use the `mongoose.connect()` method to establish the connection.
-For example:
+6. Connect to MongoDB: In your Express.js application, ensure that you have set up the connection to the local MongoDB database.
+Open `app.js` and edit `mongoose.connect()`:

 ```javascript
 const mongoose = require('mongoose');